-The Historic Sixth Street Business District contains six (6) Local landmarks and five (5) National Register Landmarks.
 The district retains a good level of integrity, especially in their upper facades; storefronts, however, in several buildings have been modified over time, including the enclosure of transom windows and the installation of new storefront framing materials and alterations in storefront configurations.
 Many buildings in the district need exterior maintenance and rehabilitation.